mhesfahani97/DigiNext-DevOps-BootCamp/Task_5/README.md

   kubectl apply -f ./mysql-deployment.yaml kubectl apply -f ./wordpress-deployment.yaml
   ```
-Your WordPress deployment on Kubernetes is now complete!
-Enjoy your journey through the magical kingdom of Kubernetes-2.
+**WordPress deployment on Kubernetes is not complete! it needs docker registry.**

 Feel free to customize this README further or add any additional details to suit your specific deployment requirements.
 Good luck! 🚀